 Essity is a leading global hygiene and health company touching the lives of 1 billion people every day.
-Europe is one of our primary markets for developing, producing, and distributing our products, and we recognize the need for and welcome initiatives that strengthen EU competitiveness.
-Essity views a competitive circular economy as a cornerstone of EU competitiveness, which should be central to the strategic priorities of the new EU mandate.
+Europe is one of our main markets for developing, producing, and distributing our products and we see the need for and welcome initiatives where the EU competitiveness is strengthened.
+Essity views competitive circular economy as a cornerstone of EU competitiveness, which should be central to the strategic priorities of the new EU mandate.

-Strong economic and industrial leadership in the EU is essential not only for environmental and social progress, but also for boosting EU jobs, research and development, and sustainable growth.
+A strong economic and industrial leadership in the EU is essential not only for environmental and social progress but also for boosting EU jobs, R&D, and sustainable growth.
 Essity champions business leadership as a driver of social and environmental innovation.
 At the same time, market leadership should be recognized and supported through policy and economic instruments, including R&D funding, public procurement incentives, state-aid measures, and tax policies.
 With our expertise and commitment to innovation, we firmly believe that Essity can play a meaningful role in driving this transition.

-On waste management, we strongly believe in boosting waste management for some products while recognizing practical challenges for others.
-For instance, more tissue products could be recycled (e.g., dry tissues) should be recycled to maximize sustainability.
-At the same time, there is a need for a well-functioning market for secondary raw materials to ensure high-quality and affordable essential products.
+On waste management, we strongly believe in boosting waste management for some products, while recognizing practical challenges for others.
+For instance, more tissue products could be recycled (e.g. dry tissues) should be recycled to maximize sustainability.
+At the same time, there is a need for well-functioning market for secondary raw materials, to ensure high quality and affordable essential products.

-With this paper, Essity offers its input on the ways forward to achieve a competitive circular economy at a product level.
+With this paper, Essity offers its input on the ways forward to achieve competitive circular economy at a product level.

-Essity's policy asks the following to make the circular economy competitive:
+Essity's policy asks are the following to make Circular Economy Competitive:

-1. A holistic view of sustainability is needed
+1. A holistic view on Sustainability needed.

-- Affordable essential products are a cornerstone of our European economy.
-Socioeconomic impacts of circular economy measures must be thoroughly assessed so that the most vulnerable groups, such as young families, elderly persons, care homes, and hospitals, can afford and provide personal hygiene, improved health, and essential services. - Circularity efforts should be aligned with health, hygiene, and safety for users.
-Circularity regulations risk creating unintended consequences if not properly assessed.
-For example, there can be consequences for the users and carers when it comes to skincare, sleep, participation in work life, hospitals and nursing homes, school, etc., which has both economic and social consequences.
-Circular solutions should maintain a relevant function for the users. - Requirements should be based on a Life Cycle Perspective.
-This means considering both social and environmental aspects throughout a product's life cycle.
+- Affordable essential products are a corner stone of our European economy.
+Socio-economic impacts of circular economy measures must be fully assessed so that the most vulnerable groups such as young families, elderly persons, care homes and hospitals can afford and provide for personal hygiene, improved health and essential services. - Circularity efforts should be aligned with health, hygiene and safety for users.
+Circularity regulations risk to create unintended consequences if not properly assessed.
+For example, there can be consequences for the users and carers when it comes to skin care, sleep, participation in work life, hospitals and nursing homes, school etc. which has both economic and social consequences.
+Circular solutions should maintain a relevant function for the users. - Requirements should be based on Life Cycle perspective.
+This means that you consider both social and environmental aspects in a product life cycle.
 The social assessment should at least include skin health, care and product safety.
-An LCA (Life Cycle Assessment), combined with consumption during use, enables users to optimize their use with fewer resources and less waste.
-There can be a conflict between different environmental goals, and by applying LCA, you will include all relevant environmental aspects.
-Also, there might be other consequences if functionality is compromised, such as skin problems, interrupted sleep, etc., which, in the end, creates a negative impact on the user, carer, the environment, and the economy.
+An LCA (Life Cycle Assessment) combined with consumption during use makes it possible for the user to optimize the use with less resources and waste.
+There can be a conflict between different environmental goals and by applying LCA you will include all relevant environmental aspects.
+Also, there might be other consequences if functionality is compromised such as skin problems, interrupted sleep etc. which in the end creates negative impact both for the user, carer, the environment, and the economy.

-• There is no one-size-fits-all approach.
-Circular Economy policies must leverage all options in the waste hierarchy, not only reuse and recycling.
-Horizontal criteria are to be used with precaution, and, e.g., recycled content obligations on Absorbent Hygiene Products must be carefully assessed.
+No one-size fits all approach.
+Circular Economy policies must lever on all on options in the waste hierarchy, not only reuse and recycling.
+Horizontal criteria's are to be used with precaution and e.g. recycled content obligations on Absorbent Hygiene Products must be carefully assessed.

-2. Enable circular solutions and materials
+2. Enable circular solutions and material.